Getting a corporate bank account for your UAE business10 May 2017 Category :

 - Copies of passports for all partners in the company.

-If your company is owned by another company, you may be required to provide the same documents for both.
-For example: If Company X is a shareholder in Company Y, then you may need to provide documents for both Company X and Company Y to open an account.
+One more thing to note: If your company is owned by another company, you may be required to provide the same documents for both.
 If the owner company is registered outside the UAE, these documents will need to be attested by the UAE embassy from the country of origin, as well as the Ministry of Foreign Aﬀairs (MOFA) in the UAE.
 Your local company formation specialist can give you detailed advice on these requirements.

-Your business cash flow could also be a factor as most banks in the UAE require a continuous minimum balance.
+Income: Most banks in the UAE require a continuous minimum balance.
 This can range up to AED 1m, though most start much lower.
-For example, ADIB offer three tiers of accounts with minimum balances ranging between AED 5,000 and AED 200,000.
+For example, Noor Bank offers three tiers of accounts with minimum balances ranging between AED 20,000 and AED 500,000.

-5. Application process: Once you have the required paperwork in place, you can begin the formal account opening process.
-Some banks such as RAKBANK allow you to do this online, but it’s usually advisable to visit a branch and speak face-to-face with an advisor who can answer any questions you might have.
-You can either book this appointment yourself or ask your company formation specialist to do it for you, as they will already have close relationships with the banks.
+It’s usually advisable to visit a branch and speak face-to-face with an advisor who can answer any questions you might have.
+You can either book this appointment yourself or ask our Client Service Specialist to do it for you through our Bank Account Opening Assistance Service.

-At your appointment, which should take no more than 30 to 60 minutes, you’ll be required to present the documents listed above for checking.
+At your appointment, which should take no more than 30 to 60 minutes, you’ll be required to present the documents listed above for verification.
 If all is in order, the bank representative will let you know that they can move forward with the setup process.
-In most cases, your account will be open in around five to 10 working days.
+In most cases, your account will be open in around 10-15 working days.